Close Menu

 Medicare benefits helps with the cost of health care, but it does not cover all medical costs or most of your long-term care.
 Additionally, you have choices for how you get Medicare coverage.
 If you choose to have Original Medicare (Part A and Part B) coverage, you can buy a Medicare Supplement Insurance (Medigap) policy from a private insurance company.

 Most people who get Medicare never pay a premium for Medicare Part A, which covers hospital expenses and some skilled nursing home care.
 Part B covers doctor visits, durable medical equipment, ambulance rides, and flu shots.
 Medicare Part B is affordable.
-It costs about $170.10 per month in 2022.
-Medicare Part C, is known as Medicare Advantage plans and Medicare Part D is a prescription drug plan.
-Learn more information about Medicare benefits.
+It costs about $174 per month in 2024.
+Medicare Part C is your Medicare Advantage plans.
+However, Medicare Part D is a prescription drug plan.
+Learn information about Medicare benefits.

 CAN SSD BENEFITS BE DIVIDED AT THE TIME OF DIVORCE?